 - Routines help develop basic work skills and time management.

 - Routines can help promote a feeling of safety in stressful situations or during difficult stages of development, such as puberty.

 - When children reach adolescence, the familiarity of regular home routines can help them feel looked after.
 Predictable family routines can be a welcome relief from the changes they’re experiencing.

 - Routines for children with disabilities can be a big help.
 They can be even more important for children who find it hard to understand or cope with change.

-- Routines have health benefits, too; children in families with regular routines have fewer respiratory infections than those in routine-free homes.
+- Routines have health benefits too. children in families with regular routines have fewer respiratory infections than those in routine-free homes.
 This might be because routines contribute to healthy habits like washing hands.
-Routines might also help reduce stress, which can suppress the immune system.
+Routines might also help reduce stress, which improves health because stress can suppress the immune system.

 Why routines are good for parents

 Although routines take some effort to be established, they are nevertheless extremely beneficial:

 - They free up time for you to think about other things while you work.

 - Regular and consistent routines can help you feel like you’re doing a good job as a parent.